 “Many moms tell us they love the low back support.”
-I kept scrolling.

 Great.
 What about, like, the younger demographic…?

-“So if you’re an expectant mom…” I’M NOT, THOUGH!
+“So if you’re an expectant mom…” I”M NOT, THOUGH!

 First, the company Leachco uses Snoogle interchangeably with the verb “snuggle.”
 Is Leachco a foreign brand?
 Are they not aware of how the word “snuggle” is pronounced?
-I truly hope that the company just misuses the word and isn’t trying to make “snoogling” a thing.
-Because that would be sad.
+I truly hope that the company is misusing the word “snuggle” and isn’t trying to make “snoogling” a thing.
+That would be sad.

 Despite feeling uncomfortable with every word of the Snoogle’s aggressively maternal advertising, I decided to order one.

-Do I feel lame explaining to my friends why I have a pregnancy pillow?
+Do I feel lame explaining to my friends why I have a glorified pregnancy pillow?
 Yes and no. You see, I got a roll-y backpack this spring for the same back issues (you’ve probably heard my suitcase-size fire hazard rolling down the halls from a mile away), so it’s not like I really have an image to preserve.